This example show you how to create a connection pool implementation using the Apache Commons DBCP library.

 // Creates an instance of GenericObjectPool that holds our

-// pool of connections object.
+// pool of connection objects.

 GenericObjectPoolConfig<PoolableConnection> config = new GenericObjectPoolConfig<>();